laboon/ebook/text/40_unit_testing.md

     }
 ```

 In all of these instances, the test should fail.
-You can then rest a little easier, knowing that your test isn't tautological (always passing, no matter what the code does).
+You can then rest a little easier, knowing that your test isn't tautological (always passing, no matter what the code does) or testing something other than what you think it is testing.

+You want your test to fail at first, so you know that when it passes, you have actually fixed the issue which you are testing.
+There's still no guarantee that your changes fixed it - after all, your assertion itself may be incorrect! - but it is much more likely.

 ## Problems With Unit Testing